urandom/webfw/README.md

 Docs and examples are avaiable at [godoc](http://godoc.org/github.com/urandom/webfw)

-A quick example, straight from the docs:
+A quick example, straight from the docs (the later is always up-to-date):

 1. The code
     ```go